mbusy/chess/README.md

 make
 ```

-This will generate the `chess` executable
+This will generate the `chess` executable.

 ## Usage
 To launch a chess game, just launch the generated `chess` executable: